 - Self-Titled Album: Their 1984 debut, and their 2019 album.

-- Take That!: "Prayer For The (M)asses" is one to faux satanism in Metal."You turn your crosses upside down, it shows that you're a fool!"
+- Take That!: "Prayer For The (M)asses" is one to faux satanism in Metal."You wear your crosses upside down, it shows that you're a fool!"

 - The Stoner: The band is very open about their marijuana use/endorsement, with multiple fans having their stories about smoking with members of the band or passing them joints (or seeing this being done) while playing.

 - Trope Codifier: For Doom Metal as a whole, along with Trouble Band and Candlemass.

 - Ur-Example: For the Stoner Rock/Metal subgenre, arguably.